Trelawny of the "Wells": Synopsis

 Trelawny of the "Wells" tells the story of Rose Trelawny, a popular star of melodrama plays at the Barridge Wells Theatre (a thinly disguised Sadler's Wells Theatre).
 Rose gives up the stage when she decides to marry her sweetheart, Arthur Gower, in order to please his conservative family.
-She finds life with Arthur's grandfather and great-aunt, Sir William and Lady Tralfagar, unbearably dull, and they detest her loud and unrestrained personality.
+She finds life with Arthur's grandfather and great-aunt, Sir William and Lady Trafalgar, unbearably dull, and they detest her loud and unrestrained personality.
 Rose runs back to the theatre, abandoning Arthur.
 But her experience of the "real world" has killed her talent for melodrama, and she cannot recapture the liveliness that had made her a star.
 Meanwhile, Arthur has secretly run away to become an actor at the Bristol Old Vic.

 The problem is solved when Rose encounters Sir William again, and she reawakens his memory of admiring the great actor Edmund Kean as a young man.
 Sir William offers to help Rose's friend, Tom Wrench, an aspiring playwright who dreams of staging plays in a more realist style than the melodramas that dominate the stage.
 Tom stages the play with Rose as the star, and her newfound seriousness fits his style perfectly.
 Tom secretly arranges for Arthur to play the leading male role, and the lovers are re-united on stage.